HERALDEXX/tmdb-movie-scraper/README.md

 ## Analysis

-The `analysis/` folder contains Jupyter notebooks that explore insights from the movie dataset:
+The `analysis/` folder contains a Jupyter notebook that explore insights from the movie dataset:

 - **📊 Exploratory Analysis** - Dataset overview, rating distributions, and key statistics
 - **📈 Movie Trends** - Genre popularity over decades, rating patterns, and temporal insights